Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 Microwave satellite imagery indicated that Delta’s once pinhole eye had become ragged and disheveled, a much larger eye beginning to form.
 That’s part of the reason the winds contained in the eyewall had decreased; much like a twirling ice skater throwing out his or her arms, a radial expansion connotes a decrease in rotational velocity, or wind speed.

 Winds of 84 mph occurred in Cancun, along with a gust to 106 mph.
-Puerto Morelos reported sustained winds of 54 mph and a 75 mph gust behind the center.
-Cozumel recorded a 64 mph wind gust.
+Puerto Morelos reported sustained winds of 54 mph and a 75-mph gust behind the center.
+Cozumel recorded a 64-mph wind gust.

-Storms chasers Reed Timmer and Josh Morgerman, who intercepted the storm in Cancun each reported downed trees and areas of “significant” damage.
+Storms chasers Reed Timmer and Josh Morgerman, who intercepted the storm in Cancun, each reported downed trees and areas of “significant” damage.

 Re-intensification over the Gulf of Mexico

-As Delta emerges over the Gulf of Mexico Wednesday afternoon, Delta is predicted to begin strengthening again as it encounters water temperatures between 81 and 85 degrees.
+As Delta emerges over the Gulf of Mexico on Wednesday afternoon, Delta is predicted to begin strengthening again as it encounters water temperatures between 81 and 85 degrees.
 The Hurricane Center projects Delta to regain Category 3 strength on Thursday, with peak winds reaching 120 mph.

 The type of rapid intensification that occurred while Delta was over the Caribbean is less likely in the gulf, because ocean heat content — a measure of how much energy a hurricane can extract from surface ocean waters — is less.
 About a fifth to a quarter as much “fuel” is available, just enough for Delta to maintain its force while steadily strengthening.